StephenXie/ProjectAlpha/README.md

 ## Where can I find this *AWESOME* website?
 Go to https://www.stephenx.tech/ or https://www.stephenx.live/ or https://sx-my-app.herokuapp.com/

+## Resources
+**[Tailwind Documentation](https://tailwindcss.com/docs)** - Documentation for tailwind css and how to use it
+[Tailwind Kit](https://www.tailwind-kit.com/) - They have some nice css components
+[Django Documentation](https://docs.djangoproject.com/en/3.1/) - Documentation for django, pretty useful
+[Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) - How to use the database
 ## File structure
 - Todo, Formatter, Cryptic, GPAcal - apps
   - Views - the main thing handling the the get and post requests